jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 # Exposure
 One you've prepared your materials, the next step is exposure.

+Larger companies will tend to recruit in the fall for summer positions.
+Smaller companies will tend to recruit in the sprint.
+Apply broadly and keep your eyes open for potential opportunities throughout the year.

 Much like the dating world, the trick is finding each other.

 ## Attend Career Fairs